“Uitkerkse Polder” with its salty meadows is located alongside the eastern

 new signposting and information panels.
 We will build another new bird hide and a watchtower too.

-neighbours and the natural values!
-Therefore we will use a wide scale of
+and the natural values!
+Therefore we will use a wide scale of push and pull

-push and pull measures to introduce a modal split: we will create different
+measures to introduce a modal split: we will create different Park &

-Park & Walk-areas to limit the increasing use of motorised traffic and
+Walk-areas to limit the increasing use of motorised traffic and we will

-we will publish a brand new guide for hikers and bikers.
-Because car free
+publish a brand new guide for hikers and bikers.
+Because car free is care

 these efforts will result in large-scale restoration and long-lasting